mountain-pass/server-agnostic-functions/packages/core/README.md

 This library provides an `AgnosticRouter` class (and `HttpRequest`, `HttpResponse` interfaces), so that functions can be built using a standard (HTTP) interface, and then wrapped in it's respective runtime `Wrapper`.

-Due to the simplified interface and the inbuilt Routing layer, we can reliably unit test our Router in isolation (free from servers), with the confidence that the hosted service will behave consistently at runtime.
+Due to the simplified interface and the inbuilt Routing layer, we can reliably unit test our Router in isolation, with the confidence that the hosted service will behave consistently at runtime.

 Check out the [AgnosticRouter.test.ts](https://github.com/mountain-pass/server-agnostic-functions/blob/main/packages/core/test/common/AgnosticRouter.test.ts) unit test for usage examples.